What Is a Reflex Foam Mattress?

 Mattresses made up of just reflex foam offer a firm sleep surface and, due to low production costs, are usually cheaper in price.
 They are ideal if you don't like sprung mattresses or the warmth that can be associated with some memory foam mattresses.
-The Relyon Firm Support Mattress and the Breasley Uno Supreme Extra Firm Mattress are both made up of only reflex foam and have received some outstanding reviews.
+The Breasley Uno Supreme Extra Firm Mattress, for example, is only made of reflex foam.

 2. Support layer on top of springs